Skip to content

 Section titled “Step 5 — Skip the round-trip only when you must”

 If you are validating a fragment whose round-trip you do not need, pass --no-roundtrip to mif-validate to check schema and level alone.
-Prefer the full check for any document you ship — losslessness is what makes the two readers equivalent.
+Prefer the full check for any document you ship (see One Artifact, Two Readers for why).
 To author a document from scratch and then validate it, follow the validate-and-author how-to.